kubernetes/autoscaler/cluster-autoscaler/cloudprovider/exoscale/README.md

 * The maximum node group size is computed based on the current [Compute instances limit][exo-limits] of the Exoscale account the Cluster Autoscaler is running in.
-* It is not possible to target which Exoscale Instance Pool will be scaled.
-The Instance Pool candidate for scaling is determined based on the Compute instance the Kubernetes node is running on, depending on cluster resource constraining events emitted by the Kubernetes scheduler.
+* The Instance Pool candidate for scaling is determined based on the Compute instance the Kubernetes node is running on, depending on cluster resource constraining events emitted by the Kubernetes scheduler.